villekf/OMEGA-doc/docs/source/algorithms.rst

 MRAMLA
 ^^^^^^

 Unregularized version of the MBSREM.
 Almost identical to RAMLA, i.e. requires lambda, but supports preconditioners.
-ET preconditioner is also highly recommended!
+EM preconditioner is also highly recommended!
 Has some additional steps to guarantee convergence.
 Also has dedicated transmission tomography version.
 Useful for any Poisson-based data, if regularization is not used.

 ET version based on: https://doi.org/10.1109/TMI.2003.812251